cultureamp/devbox-extras/plugins/ca-kafka-local/README.md

 We don't want to set up circular loops where Hotel launches `devbox services up` and then this launches Hotel again.

 For now run Hotel commands in a separate terminal.
 In future we might provide helpers in Hotel that launch services in your project as well as projects you depend on.

+## Creating a topic

+You can use one of the CLI tools to create topics your service requires.

+For example:

+    kafkactl create topic local.mytopic.v1

+Or

+    kaf topic create local.jasontopic.v3

+In future we plan to support creating your topics as defined in [kafka-ops](https://github.com/cultureamp/kafka-ops/).